-(44) A staff member may apply to the Director, Information Technology or their nominated delegate for access to an official email account in accordance with this Part.
+(44) A staff member may apply to the Chief Information Officer or their nominated delegate for access to an official email account in accordance with this Part.
 The application must address the points in the previous clause and the relevant Dean /Director, University Research Centre, Director, School Manager or more senior officer must endorse the application.

-(45) In considering the application, the Director, Information Technology or their nominated delegate should ensure that only the least perusal of contents and least action necessary to comply with the application occurs and that any content not relevant to the business of the University or containing personal information relating to any person is deleted from the information provided to the applicant.
+(45) In considering the application, the Chief Information Officer or their nominated delegate should ensure that only the least perusal of contents and least action necessary to comply with the application occurs and that any content not relevant to the business of the University or containing personal information relating to any person is deleted from the information provided to the applicant.

-(47) In order to provide access to an email account, the Director, Information Technology or their nominated delegate, or Information Technology Services Staff appointed by the Director, Information Technology or their nominated delegate, may examine all the emails of the user in order to determine the correct email records and whether the information contained in the application relating to the email is accurate.
+(47) In order to provide access to an email account, the Chief Information Officer or their nominated delegate, or Information Technology Services Staff appointed by the Chief Information Officer or their nominated delegate, may examine all the emails of the user in order to determine the correct email records and whether the information contained in the application relating to the email is accurate.
 Any personal information that may be inadvertently found during such examinations must be kept strictly confidential.

 (48) Occasionally, UWS Information Technology Services receives requests from staff seeking verification that an email has been sent or received by a nominated University student email address.
 Such requests should be emailed to the IT Service Desk, and include the information necessary to enable the transaction to be traced.

-(49) In these cases the Director IT (or nominee) will normally advise:
+(49) In these cases the CIO (or nominee) will normally advise:

 a.
 Whether the email described was sent or received by a nominated University student email address at the date and time indicated; and